-Grim statistics, but the article argues that the Obamacare expansion of Medicaid will reach those with mental health and drug abuse for the first time as an alternative to incarceration.
+Obamacare expansion of Medicare may reach those with mental health and drug abuse for the first time.

 The Pew Trust has concluded that morel than half of the states have reductions in both rates of imprisonment and crime over the past five years.

 the Department of Justice prisons director Charles Samuels revealed the “a small” fall in prison numbers at federal prisons

 California is seeing a real increase in the number of offenders sent to its prisons as couties sent nearly 5,500 people with second felony convictions to state prisons during the 2013-14 fiscal year, a 33 percent increase over the previous year.